lottspot/makeimg/test/centos/README.md

 # CentOS image

 The resources used to build this sample CentOS image were taken directly from a CentOS 8 DVD install medium.
+Alternatively, they can be acquired from any [CentOS public mirror](https://www.centos.org/download/mirrors/)

 ## Packages